 I awaken to a gray morning.
-The horizon clouded by a mist.
-The quiet of the house interrupted only by the thrum of heat swooshing through vents.
-With a morning cup of brew steaming in one hand, I flip my little purple Bible to the book of Ephesians.
+The horizon is clouded by a mist.
+In the quiet I hear the thrum of heat swooshing through vents.
+With morning brew steaming in one hand, I flip my little purple Bible to Ephesians.

-Beginning to read, my mind flashes back to high school – when I first started walking with the Lord, and every word of Paul’s epistle jumped off its pages.
-I grabbed my fluorescent highlighter and dove in.
-By the end of that quiet time, the six chapters of Ephesians were one glob of hot pink!
+Beginning to read, my mind flashes back to high school.
+It was when I first started walking with the Lord.
+Every word from Paul’s epistle had jumped off its pages.
+I had grabbed my highlighter and made those six chapters one glob of hot pink!
 At church the next Sunday I eagerly sat close to the front.
 When my pastor said, “Open to the book of Ephesians,” my heart sunk and my cheeks burned.
 My pages were glowing.

 My personality is more mellow, analytical, serious.
 I’ve learned this is the way God’s made me, and He loves me perfectly just as I am.
 I can’t make myself change, and God doesn’t want me any different.

-And I thought of an interview I read recently.
-One with Elisabeth Elliot, who’s in the last stages of her life, plagued with dementia.
-The end of the article, says she nodded her head vigorously when her husband Lars said she’s handled dementia just as she did the deaths of her husbands—accepting it from the Lord.
-Something she’d rather not have experienced, but received from Him.
+And I thought of an interview I read with Elisabeth Elliot, who’s in the last stages of her life, plagued with dementia.
+The article stated she nodded her head vigorously when her husband said she’s handled dementia just as she handled the deaths of her husbands—accepting it from the Lord.
+It’s something she’d rather not have experienced, but she’s received from Him.

 Gray mornings will come and go.

 And through it all God’s promises will remain.